ogdendavis/saratogaspringsdoodles/src/cms/litters/willa-kobe-mini-bernedoodles.md

   - "4."
   - "5."
   - "6."
+  - "7."
+  - "8."
+  - "9."
 size:
   min: 25
-  max: 35
+  max: 45
 colors: ""
-date: 2023-06-26T00:59:26.458Z
+date: 2023-06-22T00:59:26.458Z
 ---
 This will be Willa's first litter of Mini Bernedoodles.
 They will have amazing personalities like both their parents as well as soft wavy coats.
-Pregnancy confirmed!
 So excited for this pairing, these puppies will be stunning.

+Willa had 9 puppies on Wednesday June 21st, 3 girls and 6 boys, gorgeous coloring, some Merle's and Black tri